The Best Scenic Drives In Hawaii

 Tantalus Scenic Drive

-This ain’t exactly the Hollywood Hills, but believe it or not, Honolulu has a pretty spectacular scenic drive just minutes away from downtown.
-Pick up Tantalus Drive and snake your way up the forested mountains, home to million-dollar homes and panoramic views of Honolulu and Diamond Head.
-The winding road, which is crossed by several hiking trails, then becomes Round Top Road and eventually heads back down completing sort of a loop.
+This isn’t exactly the Hollywood Hills, but Honolulu has a spectacular scenic drive just minutes away from downtown.
+Tantalus Drive snakes up forested mountains, home to million-dollar homes and panoramic views of Honolulu and Diamond Head.
+The winding road, crossed by several hiking trails, becomes Round Top Road and eventually heads down, completing a loop.
 Tantalus Drive can easily be combined with the short hike to Manoa Falls.

 The Windward Coast

 Oahu’s windward coast is a reminder of what life may have looked like in the pre-development days.
-Signs of “keep the country, country” greet you as you exit the engineering marvel that is the scenic Interstate H-3, and as you head north on the coastal Kamehameha Highway, the gravitational pull of Honolulu is slowly replaced by a relaxing mixture of mountains, ranches, and lots of blue.
-Begin this scenic road trip in one of Kailua’s fine beaches (Lanikai Beach is the best) and continue north as you meander through sleepy villages.
+Signs of “keep the country, country” greet you as you exit the engineering marvel that is the scenic Interstate H-3.
+As you head north on the coastal Kamehameha Highway, Honolulu‘s gravitational pull is slowly replaced by a relaxing mixture of mountains, ranches, and lots of blue.
+Begin this scenic road trip on one of Kailua’s fine beaches (Lanikai Beach is the best).
+Then, continue north as you meander through sleepy villages.

-If you feel the itch, stop at one of a handful of beautiful and relatively empty beaches but don’t forget to taste the locally grown shrimp at Giovanni’s Shrimp Truck.
+If you feel the itch, stop at one of a handful of beautiful and relatively empty beaches.
+However, don’t forget to taste the locally grown shrimp at Giovanni’s Shrimp Truck.
 After marveling at the perfect sea arch in Laʻie Point, round the northern tip of the island and enter the Mecca of surfing.
-These legendary north shore beaches are some of the best surfing spots on the planet, and as you head back to Honolulu, wrap up this scenic drive in sweet style with a visit to Matsumoto Shave Ice.
+These legendary north shore beaches are some of the best surfing spots on the planet.
+As you head back to Honolulu, wrap up this scenic drive in sweet style with a visit to Matsumoto Shave Ice.

 The Pali Highway

-Oahu is among the oldest of the Hawaiian Islands and this means that Mother Nature has had millennia of rain and wind with which to sculpt and paint the island’s peaks – the prettiest of which form the Ko’olau Mountain Range.
-Highway 61 – better known as the Pali Highway – slices through this mountain range and connects Honolulu with the windward side of the island.
-Unless you’ll be hiking in this area, the Pali Highway can be driven on the way to or back from the windward side.
+Oahu is among the oldest of the Hawaiian Islands.
+This means that Mother Nature has had millennia of rain and wind with which to sculpt and paint the island’s peaks – the prettiest of which form the Ko’olau Mountain Range.
+Highway 61, better known as the Pali Highway, slices through this mountain range.
+It connects Honolulu with the windward side of the island.
+Unless you’re hiking in this area, cruise the Pali Highway on the way to or back from the windward side.

 Whatever your plan may be, don’t forget to stop at the Nu‘uanu Pali Lookout, where you can admire the beauty of the eroded peaks, the lush valley beneath your feet, and the blue of the Pacific Ocean.
 At a height of 1,200 feet, the lookout is also of historical significance.
-It is from here that the winning forces of King Kamehameha the Great literally tossed about 500 enemy soldiers to their death – an act that led to King K’s victory and eventual unification of the Hawaiian Islands under his crown.
+From here, the winning forces of King Kamehameha the Great literally tossed about 500 enemy soldiers to their deaths.
+This act led to King K’s victory and eventual unification of the Hawaiian Islands under his crown.

 More from Hawaii

-Now that you know where the best scenic drives in Hawaii are to be found, it is just a matter of getting a set of wheels and hitting the road.
+Now that we’ve covered the best scenic drives in Hawaii, it is just a matter of getting a set of wheels and hitting the road.
 Want to see more of paradise or plan a visit to the islands?
 Sample itineraries, guides to the best spots, and the must-see highlights in five islands are all waiting for you in the Hawaii Travel Guide collection.
 Aloha!

 Pin These Images To Your Favorite Boards!